 Wondering how they defrauded Uber?

 When Uber winded down its ad campaigns, the number of app installs remained the same.
-To put in other way, vendors were using last-click attribution model and getting paid for fake clicks.
+To put it another way, vendors were using the last-click attribution model and getting paid for fake clicks.

 ICO warns the adtech – GDPR wake-up call